cfpb/design-system/docs/components/info-unit-groups.md

 ---
-title: 'Info Unit Groups: Image/text'
+title: 'Info Unit Groups: Image and text'
 layout: variation
 section: components
 secondary_section: Content layouts
 status: Legacy
 description: >-
   In general, info unit groups provide context and lead users to additional content off the page.
-The versions called image/text components are used to call attention to specific linked content.
+The versions called image and text components are used to call attention to specific linked content.

   ![Info unit group: example of 50/50 image and text